The Council collects both residual 'black bag' waste and dry mixed 'co-mingled' recycling from householders on a weekly basis on St Mary's.

 - All material needs to be placed at the kerbside (boundary of your property as close to the public highway as possible) by 8.30am on the day of your collection.

-- All material needs to be clean & dry and free from contaminants, such as food.
+- All recycling material needs to be clean & dry and free from contaminants.

-- All material needs to be flattened and squashed to maximise room in your sacks.
+- Al recycling material needs to be flattened and squashed to maximise room in your sacks.

-What to include in my blue recycling sacks?
+What do i include in my household 'blue', recycling sack?

 All items must be clean & dry and free from contaminants such as food, and glitter.